shosti/wacspace.el/README.md

 `wacspace`, wacspace will associate your workspace with a project name (by default, the name of the enclosing folder that contains a `.git`, but this is configurable).
-You can then easily switch between projects using `wacspace-switch`, which will prompt for a project name (for best results, use `ido-mode`, which you should be anyway).
+You can then easily switch between projects using `C-z C-p` (or `M-x wacspace-switch-project`), which will prompt for a project name (for best results, use `ido-mode`, which you should be using anyway).
 Wacspace will even remember which prefix key you used last in that particular project, so you can resume right where you left off.
 Wacspace also comes with a number of functions that help you set up project-specific helper windows (see later).

 ## Configuration